getShivaCode/JudgementGame/README.md

 Judgement is a card game played with 4 players or higher.
 The objective of the game is for each player to predict how many hands/tricks they will make (after the cards have been dealt) and then exactly make that number of tricks.

 ## Why did I create this application?
 During the COVID-19 lockdown, my entire family came together in the evenings and played this game.
-How that my brother has returned to college and my school has opened up too, I wanted to keep the play alive, so I created an online version of the game.
+Now that my brother has returned to college and my school has opened up too, I wanted to keep the play alive, so I created an online version of the game.
 The cards are randomly dealt and we play the game exactly the way we would have, but on our phones!
 Now I can play the game with family and friends without using physical cards or a paper scoreboard.

 ## Rules of the Game:

  - All players start with a score of 0 each.

     >  Start of Game

     >![Start the game by picking your name](https://bitbucket.org/getsachincode/judgement-card-game/raw/9efc13c7a486204d651fe5bc37dd5bd26bf07c56/screenshots/chooseName.png) ![Waiting for players](https://bitbucket.org/getsachincode/judgement-card-game/raw/9efc13c7a486204d651fe5bc37dd5bd26bf07c56/screenshots/waitForStart.png)

  - Players are dealt an equal number of cards at the start of a round. *For example* if there are 4 players, there are 13 cards dealt to each player in the first round.